semgrep/semgrep-docs/docs/semgrep-app/notifications.md

     # Receive inline MR comments (requires Semgrep Cloud Platform account)
     GITLAB_TOKEN: $PAT
 ```
+Substitute the placeholder <code><span className="placeholder">PAT</span></code> with the name you created for this variable.

 For more configuration options, see [GitLab CI Sample](/semgrep-ci/sample-ci-configs/#gitlab-ci).

 :::note
-GitLab MR comments are only available to logged-in Semgrep Cloud Platform users.
+- GitLab MR comments are only available to logged-in Semgrep Cloud Platform users.
 :::

 ### Bitbucket pull request comments